 We create an announcement for our company intranet.
 We also want to email this announcement without having to create separate content for the email.

 Employees of our company submit Improvement Suggestions via a Word document.
 These are reviewed, metadata is added via document properties, and items worthy of further discussion are moved into a separate location by an admin assistant.
 Files in this location need to be consumed and automatically published to the Improvement Committee section of our intranet.

 Our latest financial projections need to be published to the investor relations section of our website, and to seven different reporting services.
 Each service has slightly different formatting and composition requirements, so our financial projection content has to able to adapt to each one.

 Content management vendors tend to silently wage war against Content Integration by adding features to their systems in an effort to remove the need to go “outside” that system.
 In the first example above, WCMS vendors often built entire email messaging platforms into their systems to allow for this functionality in addition to the core web publishing.

 This is done in the name of sales demos and competitive advantage but weakens the product overall because no vendor can ever predict all the possible ways content can be re-used.
 (While it’s easy to blame vendors, the guilt can probably be laid at the feet of their customers, who—being ignorant of the concepts of Content Integration—have historically equated “built-in” with “superior.”)

 To circle back to the original definition, Content Integration is multi-disciplinary.
 It encompasses:

-- Tools: What type of repository allows us to integrate our content easily?
+Tools: What type of repository is sufficiently abstracted to allow us to integrate our content easily?
 What channel products and services are designed for content integration?
 What content management systems allow for the easy import/export of content for re-use?
 What systems are easily adapted for use as a Web Content Delivery System?